Skip to main content

 • Residency Project (longitudinal, up to 12 months)

-• Service Requirement – Transplant Specific (longitudinal, up to 12 months)
+• Service Requirement: Transplant Specific Staffing (longitudinal, up to 12 months)

 Elective Learning Experience

-• Pediatric Solid Organ Transplant (Primary Children's Hospital, 4 week experience)
+• Pediatric Solid Organ Transplant (Primary Children's Hospital, up to 4 weeks)

 Presentations

-Staffing responsibilities include providing clinical care for hospitalized transplant patients and assisting with transplant discharge education.
-Start date for staffing is individualized to the resident, but typically occurs in early August.
-Residents work approximately every other weekend until they have rotated through all the organ groups and then will move to every third weekend throughout the remainder of the residency year.
+Service responsibilities include providing clinical care for hospitalized transplant patients and assisting with transplant discharge medication reconciliations and education on weekends and holidays.
+Start date for staffing is individualized to the resident, but typically occurs in late July or early August.
+Residents work approximately every other weekend with a preceptor until they have rotated through all the organ groups and then will move to independently staff every third weekend throughout the remainder of the residency year.
+Residents will complete approximately 48 staffing shifts throughout the residency year, including one major holiday and two minor holidays.

 Qualifications

-Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
+Candidates must graduate from an ACPE (Accreditation Council for Pharmacy Education)-accredited pharmacy program with a Doctor of Pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
 Residents must have completed an accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
 (The University of Utah Pharmacy residency programs do not sponsor visas.)

 Program Director